NSW Juniors Championships Frequently Asked Questions

 Event Information

-1. Check the website to confirm the start time of your event(s).
-The timetable has been updated since the draft.
+- Check the website to confirm the start time of your event(s).
+The timetable will be updated and final timetable available by Monday 9th March.

 All athletes are required to check in for their event!
 This includes athletes participating in Track and Field events.